department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 ---
 layout: page-breadcrumbs.html
-title: Post Discharge Claims
+title: When to File a Claim
-display_title: Post Discharge Claims
+display_title: When to File a Claim
 plainlanguage: 11-4-16 certified in compliance with the Plain Writing Act
 template: detail-page
 children: disabilityClaimTypes